Nature Climate Change: Bridging the gap between research and real-world change

-Climate Change is one of the five defining pillars of the Grand Challenges programme, but both the research field and the journal also have far-reaching implications for another of its pillars: the water-food-energy nexus.
+Climate Change is a defining pillar of Springer Nature's own Sustainable Development programme, but both the research field and the journal also have far-reaching implications for another of its pillars: the water-food-energy nexus.
 Recent original research articles tackling this global challenge include: Climate and water resource change impacts and adaptation potential for US power supply, Anthropogenic warming exacerbates European soil moisture droughts and Greenhouse gas emission curves for advanced biofuel supply chains.

 Less obvious impacts of climate change, including the mental health of diverse groups - from environmental scientists to farmers in developing countries - are regularly reviewed and commented on in Nature Climate Change.
 In 2018, the journal ran a comment piece on Mental health risk and resilience among climate scientists and an editorial tackling the broader topic of climate change impact on the general population, including an increased likelihood of depression, PTSD and anxiety in populations that have experienced extreme weather events.

-The journal also makes a significant contribution to the development of more sustainable cities, another pillar of the Grand Challenges Programme.
+The journal also makes a significant contribution to the development of more sustainable cities.
 With original research, comment and opinion pieces spanning everything from China’s new emissions trading scheme, to analysis of the IPCC’s study on the impact of emissions from cities and the 1.5 degrees debate, the journal takes both a multidisciplinary and multi-format approach to researching, reviewing and discussing the core tenets of climate change, as well as its less obvious consequences.

-All the Grand Challenges in Springer Nature’s programme are characterised by multiple contributing factors that can only be solved by a concerted, multidisciplinary effort on the part of publishers and the scientific community.
+The goals of Springer Nature’s SDG programme are characterised by multiple contributing factors that can only be solved by a concerted, multidisciplinary effort on the part of publishers and the scientific community.
 But the other vital key to progress in tackling huge challenges like climate change is not only the dissemination of ground-breaking research, but also packaging that content in a way that will be actively read and applied by governments, businesses and the broader population.

 “The practical application of solutions to climate change rests not only on the shoulders of the scientific research community, but also on those of governments, the global business community and the broader population.
 Nature Climate Change is continually striving to bridge the gap between research and action.”